JORGEBAYUELO/i3wm-config/README.md

 11. Theme everything with lxappearance

+12. Install and set up Flameshot (screenshots tool)

-12. Configure dual monitors with arandr (for dual monitor setups)
+13. Configure dual monitors with arandr (for dual monitor setups)

 ---